 14. Kentucky’s Call to the Post

 It’s a fun tradition, but it’s not exactly the most original, so it lands on the bottom of our list.

 13. Truman’s Taxi in Missouri

 The vintage 1950s Boone County firetruck carries Truman the Tiger, Missouri’s nationally-renowned mascot — Truman has won awards for the nation’s top mascot several times.
 Truman’s Taxi is a sweet, yellow and black ride that rolls around Faurot Field on game days to hype up the crowd.

-Truman’s namesake, 33rd U.S. President Harry Truman, who was born in Lamar, Missouri, would be proud to see this SEC tradition carrying on after nearly 30 years.
+Truman’s namesake, 33rd U.S. President Harry Truman, who was born in Lamar, Missouri, would be proud to see this SEC tradition carrying on after more than 30 years.

 12. We Are The Boys From Old Florida

 You can ask 100 different people from around the country, and you’d probably hear 100 different answers about who first composed the tune to this Gators tradition.
 Several universities have oddly similar songs, but only one was written by Robert Swanson and John Icenhour for their barbershop quartet to honor the University of Florida: “We Are The Boys.”

 At the end of every third quarter at Gainesville’s The Swamp, Florida Gators’ faithful rock side to side and belt this jam.
 The song isn’t the school’s official fight song, but it has set the tone for Gator fourth quarters for years.

 11. The Anchor at Vanderbilt